I never set out to be a Christian author, speaker, or website owner.

 4. Ask Friends, Family, or Mentors for Their Advice

 One of the things I most appreciate about the way God made me is my very optimistic nature.
-It helps me think big, gives me energy to juggle several things at once, and allows me to be an encouragement to other people.
+It helps me think big, gives me the energy to juggle several things at once, and allows me to be an encouragement to other people.

 But, if you’re an optimist, or you know and love one, you probably know that sometimes very optimistic people really need a little reining in — before we have a million half-finished projects that are threatening to overwhelm us!
-I’ve gotten solid, God-given feedback at several times in my life that have made God’s will for my life much more clear.
+I’ve gotten solid, God-given feedback several times in my life that has made God’s will for my life much more clear.

 Don’t shy away from asking others for advice!
 Other people may have expertise that you don’t; they may be able to shed light on how an important aspect of your personality fits (or doesn’t fit!) with what you are proposing; or they may help you articulate what God has placed on your heart.